 What Your Lawyer Won’t Tell You

 Something you probably won’t overhear your lawyer discussing is how the recession has dried up the market for legal services.
 Many lawyers, who only a year ago were working and billing at unprecedented levels, now find themselves scrambling for work.
-Large law firms around the globe are axe1cutting staff and dropping their hourly rates.
+Large law firms around the globe are cutting staff and dropping their hourly rates.
 Law firms are cutting starting salaries and hiring fewer new lawyers.
 Lawyers are leaving larger firms to form smaller, more nimble, more specialized firms.
 By specializing and increasing efficiencies, they can actually charge lower hourly fees, while earning more money for themselves.

 Big Firm Problems